eugeneantonevich/t-launcher/README.md

 ```

-### Take in mind
+### Keep in mind
- Static istance is shared not for whole node programm.
-Only per package.
+ Static instance is set not for the whole node program.
+It is shared only for a package.

-## Task priority
+## Tasks priority
 For sequentially task execution you can use priority.
 First will be called tasks with priority 0, then 1 and so on.
 Default value of property is 0.

 ## Launcher description

+Priorities may be used for sequential tasks execution.
+Tasks with priority “0” will be called first, after which tasks with priority “1” will follow, and so on.
+Default property value is “0”.

-Launcher should have next property
+A launcher should have the following properties:
-1. requiredFields (array, optional) - fields, that launcher use.
-If some field are not present in input values, processing will be skipped.
+1. requiredFields (array, optional) – fields which are used in a launcher.
+If there are any missing fields in the input values, respective tasks will be skipped from processing.
-  Important: call context consist of requiredFields only.
+    Important: call context consists of requiredFields only;
-2. type (string, mandatory) - name of launcher
+2. type (string, mandatory) - name of a launcher;
-3. outputFields (array, optional) - enumeration of launch result fields.(not use yet)
+3. outputFields (array, optional) - enumeration of resulted fields within a launch (not in use yet).

 Launcher should contain process function.
 Function return object or Promise object.